 Small extra touches elevate the party’s style:

 - The Chinese New Year just passed, so this theme would be perfect anytime in the next few weeks and oh so easy to do!
-2019 is the year of the pig so there are lots of cute options out there like the awesome black figural bowl or small red dish to give your decor a little nod to this year’s zodiac.
-Of course Chinese, Thai, or any other Asian cuisine and themes are wonderful anytime of the year so focusing on The Year of the Pig isn’t at all important; any decor that evokes your theme is great.
+2020 is the year of the rat so there are not as many cute options out there to give your decor a little nod to this year’s zodiac.
+Of course Chinese, Thai, or any other Asian cuisine and themes are wonderful anytime of the year so focusing on The Year of the Rat isn’t at all important; any decor that evokes your theme is great.
 I chose things I already had: an antique black chinoiserie dish and box, a gold dragonfly motif bowl along with pillar candles.
 And you can add some of these free printables for the kids to create Year of the Ox pictures.